planetfederal/qgis-suite-plugin/doc/source/actions.rst

 .. image:: img/intro/add_catalog.png
 	:align: center

+The GeoNode url is needed if you want to publish a GeoServer layer to a GeoNode endpoint.
+Otherwise, it is optional, and you can leave the default value.

 The list of catalogs is empty by default when you start the OpenGeo Explorer.
 See the :ref:`gs_connections` section to know how to keep a list of previously opened catalogs, so you do not have to define them and connect to them in each session.

+This is a detailed  list of actions available for each item under the :guilabel:`GeoServer` branch.

 - GeoServer Catalog item.